jeyboy/email_template/README.md

 ## Customization

-In case when you need additional customization :
+In case you need additional customization :

 In Mailer: